We built this because we needed it.

 Toad and Hen

 Every good story needs characters.
-Ours are Toad and Hen — the doctor and the protector.
+Ours are Toad and Hen — the clinician and the protector.
 We didn't choose them at random.
 Toads and chickens are two of nature's most effective tick predators — a single toad can eat thousands of insects in a season, and a small flock of chickens can reduce tick populations in a yard by up to 80%.
 On our farm, they're the front line of defense.
 On Tickortreat, they play the same role.

 Hen is based on a real bird.